tsulliva333/Runtime-Container-Security-for-Kube/README.md

   ```
   You should get a response of `secret/regsecret created`.

   **Note:** Contact support@neuvector.com to request that your Docker Hub ID be added to the NeuVector private registry. __(EDITOR NOTE: Should this be added to the Prerequisites section?
-How long will it take for someone to receive a response and can they complete this tutorial while they wait or is it a blocker?)__
+How long will it take for someone to receive a response?)__

 4. Create the custom resource definition (CRD) for the NeuVector security rules.